 “Well regarded for her work on international child abduction cases.
 Dispenses excellent advice.
-Very dogged and knowledgable yet very down to earth.”Legal 500
+Very dogged and knowledgeable yet very down to earth. ”Legal 500

 Onyója is a leading junior and academic expert in international child and family law.
-She was a finalist for Rising Star – Barrister/Advocate of the Year in the Women in Law Awards 2020 and is consistently ranked in the Legal 500 UK for children law since 2017.
-She regularly appears in the High Court (Family Division), at all levels of the Family Court and has argued before the Court of Appeal, in addition to instructions to give expert advice and reports in international proceedings.
+She was a finalist for Rising Star – Barrister/Advocate of the Year in the Women in Law Awards 2020 and has been consistently ranked in the Legal 500 UK for children law since 2017.
+She regularly appears in the High Court (Family Division), at all levels of the Family Court and the Court of Appeal.
+She also receives instructions to provide expert opinions in proceedings in the UK and abroad, as well as being an invited expert presenting at forums such as the Hague Conference on Private International Law (HCCH) and the UK House of Lords Justice and Home Affairs Committee.

-Alongside practice at the Bar, in 2014 she was awarded the prestigious Elphinstone PhD scholarship to undertake her doctoral research at the University of Aberdeen, examining domestic and family violence in the context of the Article 13(1) b) exception of the 1980 Hague Child Abduction Convention, supervised by Dr Katarina Trimmings and Professor Paul Beaumont.
-Her research included empirical work interviewing judges and Central Authorities in EU civil law and common law jurisdictions and Reunite, culminating in policy recommendations to the Hague Expert Working Group on Article 13(1)b) (chaired by the Rt Hon.
-Diana Bryant (Australia) with committee members including Lady Hale of Richmond), a paper at the 7th JPIL conference in Rio, Brazil and publication of part of her research in the leading peer-reviewed journal.
+Alongside practice at the Bar, in 2014 Onyója was awarded the prestigious Elphinstone PhD scholarship to undertake her doctoral research at the University of Aberdeen, examining domestic and family violence in the context of the Article 13(1) b) exception of the 1980 Hague Child Abduction Convention, supervised by Dr Katarina Trimmings and Professor Paul Beaumont.
+Her research included empirical work interviewing judges and Central Authorities in EU civil law and common law jurisdictions and Reunite, culminating in policy recommendations to the Hague Expert Working Group on Article 13(1) b) (chaired by the Rt Hon.
+Diana Bryant (Australia) with committee members including Lady Hale of Richmond DBE (former President of the Supreme Court), a paper at the 7th JPIL conference in Rio, Brazil and publication of part of her research in the leading peer-reviewed journal.

-Onyoja's expertise lies in cross border proceedings involving 1980 Hague and non-Hague child abduction cases, inter-country adoption (non-1993 Hague Convention) and the recognition of foreign adoptions, relocation, and other jurisdictional disputes including technical points of law such as forum conveniens and parens patriae jurisdiction.
+Onyoja's expertise lies in cross border proceedings involving the Hague Children's Conventions including the 1980 child abduction, 1993 inter-country adoption and 1996 child protection conventions, as well as non-Hague cases; the recognition of foreign adoptions, relocation, and other jurisdictional disputes including technical points of law such as forum conveniens and parens patriae jurisdiction.
 She has a strong international practice and is well known for this type of work, including instructions from abroad to provide English legal expert reports.

-She has been involved in cases with significance such as the High Court decision that found three children stranded in the Kingdom of Saudi Arabia for three and a half years to have no county of habitual residence or the English court’s recognition of a Ugandan foreign adoption order which was adopted as precedent under Ugandan law in MDK v NA EWHC 1548 (Fam).
+She has been involved in cases with significance such as the High Court decision in Re R v B (Stranded: Habitual Residence: Forum Conveniens [EWHC] 1041 (Fam) that found three children stranded in the Kingdom of Saudi Arabia for three and a half years to have no county of habitual residence, or the English court’s recognition of a Ugandan foreign adoption order which was adopted as precedent under Ugandan law in MDK v NA EWHC 1548 (Fam).
 She has advised pre-proceedings and successfully represented a ‘left behind’ father in his application under Art 11(6)-(8) Brussels IIa following a Hague non-return order made by the Court of Appeal in Poland.
 Uniquely complemented by her post-doctoral academic and research background, Onyoja has a natural ability to think creatively and approach multi-layered international cases with ease.

 Onyoja’s core children act practice is in public law, regarded as an advocate “with great skill and care”, “dealing thoroughly yet proportionately with the issues”.
 She is forensic and particularly experienced in complex international care proceedings involving assessments and placements abroad, as well as cases involving honour based violence including the risk of death, FGM, missing children, child abuse and non-accidental injuries and domestic violence.
 She receives instructions to act for parents, relatives, children (through their guardians), the local authority and other intervenors, appearing in proceedings at all stages especially those involving vulnerable children and parents, in care and adoption proceedings; wardship applications - stranded spouse, forced marriage protection orders, FGM and other applications under the court’s inherent jurisdiction.